rkgofiitk/academic-issues.github.io/Topics/brokenEducation.md

 - The human resources for running schools in far-flung, inaccessible rural regions was always a problem.
 The teachers were not interested in serving at those places.
 - It was hard to detect the dereliction of duties by teachers at far-flung places.

-The government has yet to attempt to build infrastructure, which may have eased these problems.
+The state governments did not build adequate infrastructure, which may have eased these problems.
 As a result, we ended up having a broken education system.

 About 70% of enrollment is in government schools.
 So, government schools play a significant role in nation-